 Alabama has 417 law enforcement agencies and roughly 250 sworn police officers per 100,000 residents.5 The state of Alabama covers 52,419 square miles.
 Its capital city is Montgomery and the largest city by population is Birmingham.
 Age requirements for aspiring police officers vary across the state, but all cities require candidates to possess a high school diploma or GED, have no felony convictions, possess a valid driver’s license, and not have been dishonorably discharged from the military.

 To qualify as an officer in the Birmingham Police Department (BPD) is led by Chief A.C.
 Roper.
 To qualify, candidates must be at least 21 years of age and have a high school diploma or GED.
 The BPD has several divisions and task forces where officers can find career advancement opportunities.
 Project ICE (Isolate Criminal Events) works with the Alcohol, Tobacco and Firearms Bureau to investigate federal firearm violations.
 The Pawn Shop Detail reviews pawned property to identify burglary suspects.
 The Major Fraud Unit investigates white-collar crime in the city.
 The Victims Liaison Unit works to improve the way victims of crimes are treated.
-For more information on the Birmingham Police Department, see our How to Become a Police Officer in Birmingham page.
+To learn more, see our in-depth guide on becoming a police officer in Birmingham.

 Potential recruits must be a US citizen, have a high school diploma or GED, and be at least 19 years of age.
 Additionally, candidates must live within an hour from the police headquarters upon completion of the training academy.
 Montgomery Police Department offers lateral transfers for out-of-state Police Officer Standards and Training Council (POST)-certified officers and military and federal police.

 Under the leadership of Chief Lawrence Battiste, the Mobile Police Department (MPD) is actively recruiting police officers.
 The MPD employs over 490 sworn officers and 240 non-sworn employees.6 Candidates must possess a high school diploma or GED, but can earn higher base salaries based on the level of education completed.